christophebe/check-domain/README.md

 checkDomain(
   {
     domain : "domainToCheck.com",

-    host : "google.fr", // the google tld used to check the indexed pages
+    // optional : the google tld used to check the indexed pages
+    // if not define, the domain checker will try to set it based on the domain tld googleHost : "google.fr",

     // Optional
     majecticKey : "[add here your majestic key]", whois : {user : "[your whoisxmlapi name]", password : "[your whoisxmlapi password]"}, semrushKey : "[add here your semrush key]",